2d1ff1cult/cadrille/README.md

 ```shell
 python train.py --mode pc_img --use-text
 ```
 To disable some of the modalities set *--mode* to *img* or *pc*, or disable *--use-text*.
 We don't provide RL fine-tuning code for now.
-Alternatively both [SFT](https://huggingface.co/maksimko123/cadrille) and [RL](https://huggingface.co/maksimko123/cadrille-rl) models can be downloaded from :hugs: HuggningFace.
+Alternatively both [SFT](https://huggingface.co/maksimko123/cadrille) and [RL](https://huggingface.co/maksimko123/cadrille-rl) models can be downloaded from :hugs: HuggingFace.

 ## Inference
 To predict CadQuery codes run *test.py* script: